errorexists/Getting-Started-With-OpenCore/README.md

 * ProvideConsoleGop: (Enables GOP, AptioMemoryFix currently offers this but will soon be removed)
 * ReleaseUsbOwnership: (Releases USB controller from firmware driver)
 * RequestBootVarRouting: (Recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.
-* SanitiseClearScreen: (Fixes High resolutions displays that display OpenCore in 1024x768)
+* SanitiseClearScreen: (Fixes High resolutions displays that display OpenCore in 1024x768) Also necessary on select AMD GPUs on Z370.

 ![UEFI](https://i.imgur.com/acZ1PUA.png)